RobbieFraser/Destinys-Wild/README.md

 Coins & Gems give you a varying amount of score and can be spent to purchase items

-Apples & Poitions restore your health when used
+Apples & Potions restore your health when used

 Machete allows you to cut through vines